sadat-saim/sadat-saim/README.md

 I am a self-taught Web programmer.
 Currently doing my undergraduate program in <strong>Civil and Environmental Engineering.</strong>
-I ❤️ to code and solving problem with JS.
+I ❤️ to code and solve problem with JS.
 Learning DSA.
 In future I want to learn -

 <ul type="disk">
 <li>Typescript</li>